Photo Credit: TN

 There are countless reasons to visit Peru; the ceviche and Pisco sours, gorgeous valleys and beautiful brightly colored textiles, just to name a few.
-But for many, the chance to visit Machu Picchu, the ancient Incan city, is reason enough.
+But for many, the chance to take the Inca Trail to Machu Picchu, the ancient city, is reason enough.

 This story was curated by Shera Kenney